woodnsec/IoT-Forensics/README.md

 #### Technical Plan
-Once you have examined the relevant literature, you should prepare a technical plan that outlines and defines your methodology.
-Important consideration should be made to ensure that your methodology uses the literature to the best extent possible.
-Your technical plan should provide a detailed description of exactly what and how you will do what you plan to do.

-Once you have examined the relevant literature, you should prepare a technical plan that outlines and defines your methodology.
-Important consideration should be made to ensure that your methodology uses the literature to the best extent possible.
-Your technical plan should provide a detailed description of exactly what and how you will do what you plan to do.

 **High-Level Project Overview**
 - The first step is to gather existing information regarding digital forensic standards, frameworks, methods, etc., and see how they apply to IoT Forensics.
   - Review major themes and takeaways from collected research material.